 - Heat sensitive

-Prepare your sewing kit
+Prepare your sewing project

 Once your fabric is ready, identify the direction of the stretch (some lycra is bi-stretch) and make sure you position your pieces in the direction of the stretch; according to the instructions of your pattern.